labgem/microscope-user-doc/docs/content/compgenomics/panRGP.rst

 What is PPanGGOLiN ?
 --------------------

-The panRGP tool uses the inputs of  `PPanGGOLiN <https://github.com/labgem/PPanGGOLiN>`_ software.
+panRGP is an analysis method of the  `PPanGGOLiN <https://github.com/labgem/PPanGGOLiN>`_ software.
 PPanGGOLiN computes pangenomes for each :ref:`MicroScope Genome Cluster <genoclust>`  (MICGC correspond to clusters of genomes from the same species) (A).
 It relies on a graph approach to modelize pangenomes in which nodes and edges represent families of homologous genes and genomic neighborhood information, respectively (B and C).
 Homologous families are from :ref:`MICFAM <pancore-analysis>` computed with stringent parameters (80% of aa identity and 80% of alignment coverage).